 When it comes to the quality of America’s infrastructure, railroads have moved to the top of the class.

-In fact in an infrastructure report card from the American Society of Civil Engineers (ASCE)*, America’s rail network received the highest grade awarded this year, a B.
+In fact, in an infrastructure report card from the American Society of Civil Engineers (ASCE)*, America’s rail network received the highest grade awarded in 2017, a B.

 The high marks for America’s privately funded freight rail system stand in stark contrast to taxpayer-funded transportation infrastructure.
 Bridges, ports and roads, for example, continue to age and suffer from overuse.
 Reflecting their poor condition, ASCE respectively gave these systems grades of “C+” “C+” and “D.”